Overhauling the Auxiliary API

 There is one exception to this behaviour: For reasons of backwards compatibility,

-it is also possible to provide a string as aux_spec
+it is also possible to provide a string as aux_spec.
+In this case, the attach_auxiliary

-method will create a dictionary mapping this string value to None
+method will create a dictionary mapping this string value to None.
+This maintains the current default

-behaviour of the XVGReader, where passing a string as auxname
+behaviour of the XVGReader, where passing a string as auxname causes everything found in the XVG

-file to be added under auxname
+file to be added under auxname.
+The value of the aux_spec key-value-pairs is

-causing everything to be added.
+set to the AuxReaders data_selector, with None causing everything to be added.

 This pattern will also generalise well to other file formats.
 The values of the dictionary could, for